 Capital of Colorado, U.S.

 Denver is the capital and most populous city of the U.S. state of Colorado.
 Officially a consolidated city and county, it is located in the South Platte River valley on the western edge of the High Plains, and is just east of the Front Range of the Rocky Mountains (Rockies).
 Denver is the 19th-most populous city in the United States and the fifth-most populous state capital, with a population of 715,522 at the 2020 census.
-The ten-county Denver metropolitan area, with over 3.05 million residents, is the 19th-largest metropolitan area in the country and functions as the economic and cultural center of the broader Front Range Urban Corridor.Wikipedia
+The ten-county Denver metropolitan area, with 3.1 million residents, is the 19th-largest metropolitan area in the country and functions as the economic and cultural center of the broader Front Range Urban Corridor.Wikipedia

 The Mountain West has experienced one of the most dramatic demographic transformations of any American region over the past fifteen years.
 Colorado's Front Range — Fort Collins through Denver to Colorado Springs — has absorbed hundreds of thousands of new residents drawn by mountain access and a strong multi-sector economy across aerospace, energy, biotech, and tech.
 Salt Lake City's startup ecosystem has grown quietly into one of the most productive per-capita in the country.
 Boise and Missoula have emerged from obscurity into genuine destination cities.